-In this pilot study, Tom Magerman - MSc Business and Information Systems Engineering, PhD at UCLL (University Colleges Leuven Limburg) - and our team at Xenit, want to check the effectiveness of applying automated named entity recognition on a set of miscellaneous documents in a corporate document management system.
-The idea is to use machine learning (artificial intelligence) techniques to identify and extract natural person names from documents.
+In our pilot study - Entity recognition with Machine Learning - we checked the effectiveness of applying automated named entity recognition on a set of miscellaneous documents in a corporate document management system.
+The idea is to use Machine Learning andArtificial Intelligence techniques to identify and extract natural person names from documents.